arcao/Geocaching4Locus/README.md

 Geocaching4Locus is a Locus add-on allows you to download and import caches directly from Geocaching.com site.

+The latest stable release is under `v1.x` branch.
+The `master` branch contanins changes for upcomming version 2.0.

 How to compile
 ==============
 Application can be easily build by Gradle.
 If you don't have Gradle, you can use gradlew batch scripts instead (included in a repository).